Full-Bodied, Rich-Tasting Brew

-Dark roast coffee beans change the most during the roasting process: from raw, green coffee bean to dark, cracked coffee ready for brewing.
-The roasting process creates physical and chemical changes in the bean, and it takes a great amount of work to get the perfect roast level.
-In fact, if you’ve ever had a cup of dark roast coffee that tasted burnt or ashy, chances are it was over-roasted.
+Dark roasted beans change the most during the roasting process: from raw, green coffee bean to dark, cracked coffee ready for brewing.
+This is because the roasting process creates physical and chemical changes in the bean, and it takes a tremendous amount of work to get the perfect roast level.
+In fact, if you've ever had a cup of dark roast that tasted burnt or ashy, chances are it was over-roasted.

-So, how do you get these green coffee beans to become the best dark roast?
+So, how do you get these beans to become the best dark roast?

-- The roasting process begins by bringing the green coffee beans to very high temperatures until they are nearly 428°F internally.
+- The roasting process begins by bringing the beans to very high temperatures until they are nearly 428°F internally.

-- Oils start to appear on the roasted beans the longer they have roasted, and the higher the temperature.
-Dark roast coffee should have an oily surface.
-If not, it’s likely been over-roasted.
+- Oils start to appear on the roasted beans the longer they have roasted and the higher the temperature.
+Dark roasted beans should have an oily surface.
+If not, it's likely been over-roasted.

-- During the roasting process, the beans crack once they hit a certain temperature causing them to grow larger.
-Dark roasts often crack several times during the process.
+- During the roasting process, the beans crack once they hit a specific temperature causing them to grow larger.

 Flavor Profile and Qualities of Dark Roast Coffee

-If you love a little dairy with your coffee, a darker roast coffee blend is probably for you.
+If you love a little dairy with your java, a darker roast blend is probably for you.
 Dark roast coffees have a smoother, less acidic flavor, blending well with cream.
 Some of the most popular flavors found in dark roast blends include:

-One of the biggest fallacies is that dark roast coffee contains more caffeine than lighter roasts.
-In fact, it’s the opposite: light roast coffee contains more caffeine while medium roasts sit in the middle.
+One of the biggest fallacies is that dark roast contains more caffeine than lighter roasts.
+In fact, it's the opposite: light roast brews contain more caffeine while medium roasts sit in the middle.
+Other aspects include:

 - Low acidity